Understanding, automating, and assisting choice modeller’s workflows through AI

 -

-Reinforcement learning for discrete choice modeling
+Reinforcement learning for discrete choice modelling

 -

-Immersion in Gaming Environments
+Immersion in gaming environments

 Gabriel Nova